open-cogsci/sigmund-ai/sigmund/static/about.md

 ## How can I get an account?

-First, create an account on <https://forum.cogsci.nl/>.
+There are two ways to log-in to Sigmund:

+- With your Google Account.
+This also includes organizational accounts that use Google Log-in.
+- With your CogSci forum account.
+If you do not already have a forum account, create one <https://forum.cogsci.nl/>.
 Next, use this account to login to Sigmund.